RaviTeja444/health-wellness/README.md

 3. The user statistical data can be used to predict users health prior to attack.

 ## Budget
+A project budget is the estimated expected costs necessary to complete a project within a given time span.
+It's used to predict what the project 's costs would be with each project process.
 The project budget includes labor costs, material acquisition and operating costs.